2017 Annual meeting

 During the World Economic Forum, Luis Alberto Moreno talked to Portafolio about the upcoming challenges facing the world and the region.
 He emphasized the importance of joining the digital revolution because he believes that the question now is: how do we integrate the world so that technology benefits everybody?

-In his recent post, Dionisio Gutiérrez discusses the importance of Latin America's youth and their need to lead a rennovating movement.
+In his recent post, Dionisio Gutiérrez discusses the change in power in Central America and wonders whether it is the extreme left or organized crime that has more power in the region.
 Please visit his blog for more interesting articles on politics.

-In his recent post, Alejandro Legorreta discusses the importance of being aware of regulations and their consequences.
+In his recent post, Alejandro Legorreta talks about humanity's future with technology and the innovations that are to come.
 Check out his blog to learn more about his recent endeavors and to read interesting articles on current affairs in Mexico.

 Unfortunately, recent corruption scandals have had a negative impact on Mexico's economy and public perception.
 Nicolás Mariscal identifies three ways to mitigate the risk of corruption in Mexico.